-More Information on 2-D Plotting
+More About 2-D Plotting

 IDL has many more plotting capabilities than the ones shown in this chapter.
-To take advantage of all of IDL's powerful capabilities in creating two-dimensional plots, look for more information in Using IDL.
-And for more information about the iPlot tool Chapter 13, "Working with Plots" in the iTool User's Guide manual.
+For a list of plotting routines, see "Plotting" in of the IDL Quick Reference manual.
+To take advantage of all of IDL's powerful capabilities in creating two-dimensional plots, look for more information about the iPlot tool in Chapter 13, "Working with Plots" in the iTool User's Guide manual, and for information about plot objects in Chapter 5, "Working with Plots and Graphs" in the Object Programming manual.

-IDL and Signal Processing 60 Frequency Domain Filtering 65 Creating a Data Set Displaying the Results 68 Signal Processing with SMOOTH 64 More Information on Signal Processing 70
+IDL and Signal Processing Frequency Domain Filtering 57 Creating a Data Set Displaying the Results 60 Signal Processing with SMOOTH More About Signal Processing 62